 TEDxWomen events may only be organized around the official TEDWomen worldwide activation.
 All TEDx standard rules apply to a TEDxWomen license with a few additions/exceptions:

-If you are only hosting a viewing party of the TEDWomen worldwide activation, you may invite more than 100 attendees.
-If you’re having live, local speakers at your event, only individuals who have attended an official TED conference in person may organize an event with more than 100 attendees
+- If you are only hosting a viewing party of the TEDWomen worldwide activation, you may invite more than 100 attendees.
+If you’re having live, local speakers at your event, only individuals who have attended a qualifying TED conference in person may organize an event with more than 100 attendees.

 How you can contribute to the conversation

 When organizing a TEDxWomen event, there are several ways you can contribute to the conversation: